spioupiou/de-bored/README.md

 ## Acknowledgements
-A big thank you to all the teachers at Le Wagon for all their support and encouragement.
+A big thank you to all the teachers at Le Wagon for their support and encouragement.

 ## Team Members
 de.Bored was built by four hard-working and dedicated developers.
 If you enjoyed the game, don’t hesitate to drop us a message!